 A possible solution for key issue #4c is to enhance the Nchf_ConvergedCharging SBI to allow routing of Nchf_ConvergedCharging requests and responses based on HTTP2 headers that include charging domain(s).
 This means that the charging data request can be routed without decoding the message payload.

 An HTTP custom header could be used for this purpose.

-Nchf Converged Charging SBI allows the use of HTTP custom headers as per TS 32.291 clause 6.1.2.3.
-A sample custom header for supporting domain-specific charging data request could be:
+Charging Specification TS 32.291 clause 6.1.2.3 allows the use of optional HTTP custom headers specified in clause 5.2.3.3 of TS 29.500.

+This solution proposal is to add an optional HTTP custom header in clause 5.2.3.3 of TS 29.500, so that both direct and indirect communication methods can be used to route a domain-specific Charging Data Request to the correct NF Producer (CHF) instance, without decoding the message payload.